 Hugh Acheson is a practical man.
 He’s witty and inventive, too, but he has the ability to cut through nonsense like a hot knife through butter.
 Hugh opened his Athens, Georgia-based flagship restaurant 5 & 10 in 2000 and followed in 2007 with a second space, The National.
-He has since opened the Atlanta-based Empire State South and Spiller Park Coffee, and The Florence in Savannah, Georgia.
+He has since opened the Atlanta-based Empire State South and Spiller Park Coffee, and The Florence in Savannah, Georgia (now closed).
 He is a six-time James Beard nominee for Best Chef Southeast and the 2012 winner of that award.
 His wry humor, paired with a natural storytelling ability, makes him unintimidating to the at-home cook—resulting in a growing library of cookbooks, including A New Turn in the South and The Broad Fork, two of our favorites from recent years.

 A New Turn in the South won the James Beard Foundation’s award for Best Cookbook in the field of “American Cooking” in 2012—and we often reference the book’s “Message About Community”.
 Hugh wrote:

 “The small steps that you take as a consumer are multifold: Shop at your farmer’s market, buy local crafts and art, frequent local independent restaurants, buy locally roasted coffee, buy native plants, learn how to garden, don’t eat overly processed foods, know the person who raises your eggs.
 This has nothing to do with a political stance and everything to do with a community stance.
 I am not a fanatic, just a believer.
 I believe in the place we live and in finding ways to make it great every day.
 I am endlessly enamored of my local sphere, my community.”